Queen station: Nearby landmarks

 Nearby landmarks include the Hudson's Bay Company's Queen Street store, the south end of the Eaton Centre, the Old City Hall courts, Nathan Phillips Square, Toronto City Hall, the Elgin and Winter Garden Theatres, and Massey Hall.

 Surface connections

 A transfer is required to connect between the subway system and these surface routes:

 TTC routes serving the station include:

-Future
+Ontario Line

-Metrolinx plans to construct the Ontario Line – a rapid transit line connecting the south loop of Line 1 Yonge–University to the east wing of Line 2 Bloor–Danforth and north to Science Centre station, where the line will interchange with Line 5 Eglinton.
-The preferred route of the line is from Science Centre to Exhibition.
-Queen station is a planned station on this new line and will make use of the roughed-in section of Lower Queen station to facilitate passenger transfers between Line 1 and the new line.
-The Ontario Line would be drilled out of rock at a lower level.
+By early 2023, construction had begun on the Ontario Line, a rapid transit line connecting the south loop of Line 1 Yonge–University to the east wing of Line 2 Bloor–Danforth, then extending north to Don Valley station, where the line will interchange with Line 5 Eglinton.
+From Queen station, the line will also travel west to Exhibition.
+The section that was roughed-in for Lower Queen station will be modified and used to facilitate passenger transfers between Line 1 and the new line.
+The Ontario Line segment of the station will be drilled out of rock at a lower level than the existing Line 1 infrastructure.